Susanne Lee

 Profile:

-Susanne is an entrepreneurial senior executive who has created, launched and operated successful multi-million-dollar consumer products brands and businesses with large Fortune 100 companies as well as with lean start-up teams.
-She specializes in strategic solutions, P&L management, brand marketing, consumer insights, business development, product design and manufacturing, licensing and merchandising, and effective team-building.
+Susanne’s career as an entrepreneurial business executive saw her successfully creating, launching and operating multi-million-dollar consumer products brands and businesses with Fortune 100 companies as well as lean start-ups.
+Her skills include strategic solutions, P&L management, brand marketing, consumer insights, business development, product design and manufacturing, licensing, merchandising, operations, and strong team-building.